-In your role as CEO of a prominent NYC public relations and social media agency, what advice do you offer your clients like doctors (and/or other professionals) when it comes to navigating online reviews and the potential impact on their reputation?
+In your role as CEO of a prominent NYC public relations and social media agency, what advice do you offer doctors when it comes to navigating online reviews and the potential impact on their reputation?

-Online reputation management is a burgeoning area in the digital world where Google is your new front door.
+Online reputation management is a burgeoning industry in the digital landscape where Google is your new front door.

 WATCH: RMG Founder Kris Ruby on Fox News discusses how to spot negative online reviews with Tucker Carlson

 Navigating the world of online reviews is challenging, which is why plastic surgeons, dermatologists, and cardiologists hire Ruby Media Group to manage their online reputation.
-They pay for VIP treatment to have a consultant on retainer to craft appropriate responses in real-time in a way that mitigates risk and causes the least amount of harm.
+They pay for VIP treatment to have a consultant on retainer to craft appropriate responses in real-time to mitigate risk and cause the least amount of harm.

-In addition to not causing further harm, you also want to see if you can ’turn the tide’ to turn someone who is disgruntled into someone who can become an advocate.
+In addition to not causing further harm, you also want to see if you can ’turn the tide’ to influence someone who is disgruntled into someone who can become an advocate.

 If people take the time to write a terrible review about your practice, they ultimately want to feel heard, seen and acknowledged.